 Let’s take a 2×4 wood framed wall with R-13 fluffy stuff in the cavity and R-5 on the exterior to minimize thermal bridging and air infiltration.
 The combined R-value is R-17.26, while a 2×6 wall without external insulation measures R-15.67.
 So the 2×4 wall with continuous insulation actually performs better than the 2×6 wall without continuous insulation (CI).

 This can save you money in construction as well as giving you more space inside.
-The exterior insulation on the wall can make it perform up to 50 percent better than the same wall without the rigid foam.
+The exterior wall insulation can make it perform up to 50 percent better than the same wall without the rigid foam insulation.

 How Tape Is Being Used with Continuous Insulation

-It is obvious to us that as customers demand more energy-efficient homes and building energy codes become more strict, adhesive technologies will play a major role in application and effectiveness of ci.
-Here are just a few ways builders and contractors can use tape more effectively in sealing the building envelope:
+It is obvious to us that as customers demand more energy-efficient homes and building codes become more strict, adhesive technologies will play a major role in the application and effectiveness of ci.

 In the long run, continuous insulation not only dramatically reduces building management costs, but the improvements in efficiency, help the building industry move closer to carbon neutrality and a more sustainable environment.